 Biogenic amines are the substances that usually form when foods that contain proteins ferment or age, due to bacteria.
 Most probiotic-rich foods such as Sauerkraut, Kimchi, and Yogurt contain biogenic amines.
 The most common amines found in these probiotic foods are: tyramine, tryptamine, histamine, and phenylethylamine.

 Amines affect the central nervous system and may trigger headaches, and increase and decrease blood flow to those who are sensitive to this substance.
 Research is still ongoing as to whether amines trigger headaches or migraines.

 Such symptoms can be better understood and tracked by keeping a diary on the frequency of headaches you have experienced each time you consume fermented foods.

 Increased Infection in Some Patients:

 Probiotics may not suit everyone, but for the majority of people, probiotics are safe.
 In rare cases, bacteria or yeast may appear in the bloodstream, which may cause an infection.
 Those most likely affected would be patients with suppressed immune systems, with venous catheters, with prolonged hospitalization, and those who have undergone recent surgery.

 The risk of infection is low, but antibiotics will reduce the possibility of any infection.

-It is always advisable to talk to your doctor or a pediatrician before you embark on taking any supplement, or if you plan to give supplements to children.
+It is always advisable to talk to a non drug natural oriented health professional before you embark on taking any supplement, or a pediatrician if you plan to give supplements to children.

 Always consult your doctor if you are pregnant or breastfeeding before taking supplements.